|

 The Mad River Glen chairlift debuted for scenic rides on July 2, 1949, operating on weekends and holidays that summer and fall.

-Improvements for the 1949-50 season included the Foot-o-Mount open slope, complemented by a 1,200 foot rope tow and night ligthing, and the novice Snail trail, the lower part likely incorporating an unplowed stretch of McCullough Mountain Turnpike.
+Improvements for the 1949-50 season included the Foot-o-Mount open slope, complemented by a 1,200 foot rope tow and night lighting, and the novice Snail trail, the lower part likely incorporating an unplowed stretch of McCullough Mountain Turnpike.
 In addition, Stark Mountain Road was widened to become the 19th Hole Trail.

 A 1950s Mad River Glen advertisement |